Best of Breed Isn't Always Best

 - Work with a systems integrator that can leverage APIs and tightly integrate multiple solutions to provide a seamless user experience.
 In this case, however, the IT staff still has to manage multiple systems.

-You must figure out what works best for your company -- there's no one right answer.
 If your focus is on a platform or "one throat" choice, then it may be advisable to pick a platform that does the most important thing best.
 For example, if meetings including video and room systems is most important, then choose the best product for that option that also includes the other required UC elements.
 If your workflows are email centric, then choose the platform with the best integration of UC with email, that also includes the other tools.
 You get the picture.

 While a single vendor or platform solution may be the best option for some companies, it's not always feasible.
 The key is to find ways to minimize the complexity while providing the best user experience.